hixus/ccs3-grid/README.md

 ```

 #Licence
-I'm not sure if a couple lines of code can have any copyrights but then again it's way more than rounded corners in Apple's products.
+I'm not sure if a couple lines of code can have any copyrights but then again it's way more than the idea of rounded corners in Apple's interface.
 So for your peace of mind I grant you the license to use this code how ever you want without any demands from my self.